Awards and Distinctions

 Charles Horton Cooley Book Award

-Winners 2023
+Press, 2023

 The Society for the Study of Symbolic Interaction announces its call for nominations for the Charles Horton Cooley Book Award.
 This award is given annually to an author for a book that represents an important contribution to the perspective of symbolic interaction.
 To be eligible for the award, a nominated book should have a publication date between the three years preceding publication.
 Previously nominated works within this three-year publication period remain eligible but must be re-nominated.